cutting-room-floor/tilestream/README.md

     npm install -g tilestream

-This will install TileStream globablly.
+This will install TileStream globally.
 If you want a local installation in your current working directory, run the command without the `-g` option.

 Start TileStream: